brooth/jeta-site/mysite/home/markdown/logger.md

         }
     }

-The result would be like:
+The result is going to be like:

     :::bash
     > Info[HelloWorldSample]: Hello, World!